travel-cloud/simple-lambda-logger/README.md

 ```

-By default logs are set to the console in the format
+By default logs are sent to the console in the format:

 ```javascript
 '${timestamp} ${level} ${log}'
 ```

 Any calls to log against a logger of a higher level resolve to an empty function and are ignored.
-For example the following has no effect
+For example the following has no effect:

 ```javaScript
 process.env.LOG_LEVEL = 'ERROR';